eliemichel/LearnWebGPU/getting-started/the-adapter.md

 ^^^^ // (Common prefix to avoid naming collisions)
 ```

-The first argument of the fonction is always a "handle" (a blind pointer) representing an object of type "Something".
+The first argument of the function is always a "handle" (a blind pointer) representing an object of type "Something".
 ````

 ### Request